 2.1: Leverage East Africa as an integrated market

-The Authority has participated in the development of the EAC Council Directive which are geared to intergrate the capital markets in the region.
-Seven (7) directives have been gazetted for implementation in the partner states.
-These include; Council Directives on Regional Listing, Admission to trading on a securities exchange, Asset Backed Securities, Collective Investments Schemes, Corporate Governance for Market Intermediaries, Public offers of Debt and Equity Securities.
-The Council Directives were gazetted on May 29, 2015 and become effective immediately.In June 2016, the Authority developed Regulations to transpose into our law Council Directives on Regional Listing, Collective Investments Schemes, Corporate Governance for Market Intermediaries and Public offers of Debt and Equity Securities.The draft regulations to transpose the EAC Council Directives were submitted to the National Treasury in 2016 for gazettement.The EAC Council Directives on Licencing, Investor Compensation Funds, Investor Education and Protection, Conduct of Business for Market Intermediaries, Takeovers and Mergers, Anti-Money Laundering and Combating of Financial Terrorism, Self-Regulatory Organizations were gazetted on 27th October, 2017 for transposition by Partner StatesThe Directives currently awaiting gazettement by the EAC for subsequent implementation by Partner States include; Central Securities Depositiries, Securities Exchanges, Corporate Governance for listed companies, Real Estate Investment Trusts, Credit Rating Agencies and Regulated activites.
-The Authority is also a member of EASRA that promotes cordination and cooperation in capital markets regulation within the region.NSE and CDSC are members of EASEA that addresses emerging issues in exchanges and depository institutions.
-Nairobi Securities Exchange has been admitted as a full member of the World Federation of Exchanges effective 22nd January 2018.
-The WFE is a global organisation that works with standard setters, policy makers, regulators and government organisations around the world, to support and promote development of fair, transparent, stable and efficient markets.
+The Authority has participated in the development of the EAC Council Directives which are geared to intergrate the capital markets in the region.
+The following Council directives were gazetted on 29 May 2015: 1.
+EAC Council of Ministers Directives on Collective Investment Schemes2.
+EAC Council of Ministers Directives on Admission to Trading on a Secondary Exchange 3.
+EAC Council of Ministers Directives on Public Offers (Equity) in the Securities Market 4.
+EAC Council of Ministers Directives on Public Offers (Debt) in the Securities Market 5.
+EAC Council of Ministers Directives on Regional Listings in the Securities Market 6.
+EAC Council of Ministers Directives on Asset-Backed Securities 7.
+EAC Council of Ministers Directives on Corporate Governance for Securities Market intermediaries The following were gazetted on 27 October 2017;8.
+Directives of the Council of Ministers of the East African Community on Investor Education and Protection 9.
+Directives of the Council of Ministers of the East African Community on Self-Regulatory Organisations 10.
+Directives of the Council of Ministers of the East African Community on Takeovers and Mergers 11.
+Directives of the Council of Ministers of the East African Community on Licensing in the Securities Market 12.
+Directives of the Council of Ministers of the East African Community on Anti-Money Laundering in the Securities Market 13.
+Directives of the Council of Ministers of the East African Community on Investor Compensation Fund 14.
+Directives of the Council of Ministers of the East African Community on Conduct of Business in the Securities Market.In June 2016, the Authority developed Regulations to transpose into Kenya law Council Directives on Regional Listing, Collective Investments Schemes, Corporate Governance for Market Intermediaries and Public offers of Debt and Equity Securities.The draft regulations to transpose the EAC Council Directives were submitted to the National Treasury in 2016 for gazettement.The EAC Council Directives on Licensing, Investor Compensation Funds, Investor Education and Protection, Conduct of Business for Market Intermediaries, Takeovers and Mergers, Anti-Money Laundering and Combating of Financial Terrorism, Self-Regulatory Organizations were gazetted on 27 October 2017 for transposition by Partner StatesThe Directives awaiting gazettement by the EAC for subsequent implementation by Partner States include; Central Securities Depositiries, Securities Exchanges, Corporate Governance for listed companies, Real Estate Investment Trusts, Credit Rating Agencies and Regulated activities.
+The Authority is also a member of EASRA that promotes coordination and cooperation in capital markets regulation within the region.NSE and CDSC are members of EASEA that addresses emerging issues in exchanges and depository institutions.

 There have been initiatives through the EAC Capital Markets Infrastucture project (CMI) to link the exchange and depository infrastructure.
 All the necessary policy and administrative documents have been finalised including draft fee structure, smart order router and matching engines rules, master agreements between CSDs and stock brokers, minimum standards for participation, documentation on linkage of CSDs to RTGS systems and capacity building programs.
-However, currently Kenya is not involved in the project.
+Although Kenya is participating in the discussion of the project, it is not involved in its implementation.